kingsloi/philips-brothers-docs/contact-issues-bugs.md

 ## Issues/Bugs

-Please report all bugs to [https://bitbucket.org/kingsloi/philipsbrothers/issues](https://bitbucket.org/kingsloi/philipsbrothers/issues) and provide as much detail as possible.
+Please report all bugs to [https://bitbucket.org/kingsloi/philipsbrothers/issues](https://bitbucket.org/kingsloi/philipsbrothers/issues) and provide as much detail as possible, and if possible, screenshots or error messages you received.

 An example of adding an issue can be seen below.